NjabuloM/JVM-Metrics-to-APM/JVM_Metrics_Monitoring.md

 // TODO:

 ## Collecting JVM metrics
-// TODO: This is the part where you show how to instrument and send to SigNoz
+// TODO: This is the part where you show how to instrument and send to an APM tool

 ## Conclusion
 // TODO: Closing off comments